jeremiah-c-leary/vhdl-style-guide/docs/component_rules.rst

 component_017
 #############

-This rule checks the alignment of the **:** for each generic and port in the component declaration.
+This rule checks the alignment of the colon for each generic and port in the component declaration.

 Following extra configurations are supported: